Getting started Blackboard Assignment - Staff Guide

 Download submissions

 There are bulk download options apart from for Group Assignments.
-How you do this depends on whether the assignment is anonymous (has students' names hidden).

-1. Go to Gradebook grid view.
+1. Go to the Grades view.

 2. Find the relevant assignment column and select the column name/icon.
 This will give you the option to download submissions.